gmc-code/PC-Python/docs/turtle/turtle_dots.rst

 .. admonition:: Task

-    1. | Write code to draw a series of 3 cones which approximate a cone shape as in the image below.
+    1. | Write code to draw a series of 3 cones which approximate a cone shape as in the image below, using the skeleton outline below.

     .. image:: images/cones_by_dot_stacks.png
         :scale: 50 %